 9. Post an Instagram Reel Preview Announcement

-Since your Facebook post is already boosted, take a few minutes to put together a quick Reel to announce the open house to your Instagram followers.
-It doesn’t have to be Hollywood quality, but it should tell them the date, time, and address, and maybe include a sneak peek of the home.
-You can shoot and edit this in advance, posting two days before the open house.
+Since your Facebook post has already been boosted, take a few minutes to create a quick Instagram Reel to announce the open house to your followers.
+It doesn’t have to be Hollywood-quality, but it should tell them the date, time, and address and maybe include a sneak peek of the home.

 10. Do Some Circle Prospecting

-Agents are terrified to get out and knock on doors.
-But circle prospecting will build rapport with the neighborhood around your listing and boost the likelihood of scoring another client.
-Get out there and knock on those doors, personally invite the neighbors to the open house, then follow up with the results with a Just Sold postcard after you close.
+This personal touch can significantly enhance your chances of gaining another client.
+So, step out, knock on those doors, personally invite the neighbors to the open house, and then follow up with the results using a Just Sold postcard after you close.

 11. Review Your Open House Scripts & Icebreakers

-12. Add Your Open House Sign Rider
+12. Add Your Open House Sign

 13. Print Out Your Sign-in Sheets or Set Up Your App